ordinals/ord/README.md

 translation and open a PR.
 Have a look at [this commit](https://github.com/ordinals/ord/commit/329f31bf6dac207dad001507dd6f18c87fdef355) for an idea of what to do.
 A maintainer will also help you integrate it into our build system.

+To align your translated version of the Handbook with reference to commit [#2427](https://github.com/ordinals/ord/pull/2426), here are some guiding commands to assist you.
+It is assumed that your local environment is already well-configured with [Python](https://www.python.org/), [Mdbook](https://github.com/rust-lang/mdBook), and [mdBook i18n helper](https://github.com/rust-lang/mdbb):

+1. Begin by initiating synchronization with [`ordinals/ord`](https://github.com/ordinals/ord).

+2. Run the following command to generate a new `pot` file, which is named as `"messages.pot"`:
+    ```
+    MDBOOK_OUTPUT='{"xgettext": {"pot-file": "messages.pot"}}'
+    mdbook build -d po
+    ```

+3. Run 'msgmerge' where `'xx.po'` is your localized language version following the naming standard of [ISO639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes); this process will update the `po` file with the most recent original version:
+    ```
+    msgmerge --update po/xx.po po/messages.pot
+    ```

+4. Look for `#, fuzzy`.
+The `mdBook-i18n-helper` tool utilizes the `"fuzzy"` tag to highlight sections that have been recently edited.

+5. You can proceed to perform the translation tasks by editing the `"fuzzy"`part.

+6. Execute the `mdbook` command.
+A demonstration in Chinese ('zh') is given below:
+    ```
+    mdbook build docs -d build
+    MDBOOK_BOOK__LANGUAGE=zh mdbook build docs -d build/zh
+    mv docs/build/zh/html docs/build/html/zh
+    python3 -m http.server --directory docs/build/html --bind 127.0.0.1 8080
+    ```

+7. Upon verifying everything and ensuring all is in order, you can commit the modifications and progress to open a Pull Request (PR) on Github.
+   （**Note**: Please ensure **ONLY** the **'xx.po'** file is pushed, other files such as '.pot' or files ending in '~' are **unnecessary** and should **NOT** be included in the Pull Request.）